rcscr/rcs-stock-app/README.md

 Features:

 - Unit and integration tests
-- Authentication
+- Authentication with Spring Security
-- WebSockets
+- WebSockets for live price updates
-- Searching for stocks
+- Searching for stocks utilizing a Trie data structure

 <hr>